-Help your child by encouraging him or her to do the best in school and at home.
+Help your child by encouraging them to do the best in school and at home.
 Remember, personal best does not mean perfect, and learning is not the same as high grades.
 Children, like adults, need the freedom to make mistakes and to learn from them.